NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

     +----------------------------+---------+---------------+----------+--------------------------------------+--------+---------+

 .. note::
-  The AWS volume path is the portion of the volume's export path after the `:/`.
+  The volume path is the portion of the volume's export path after the `:/`.
 For example, if the export path is ``10.0.0.1:/adroit-jolly-swift`` then the volume path is ``adroit-jolly-swift``.

+Importing a ``gcp-cvs`` volume works the same as importing an ``aws-cvs`` volume.

 Behavior of Drivers for Volume Import
 -------------------------------------